cilium/cilium/Documentation/gettingstarted/kubeproxy-free.rst

 In Cilium's Helm chart, the default mode is ``kubeProxyReplacement=probe`` for new deployments.

-For existing Cilium deployments in version v1.6 or prior, please consult the :ref:`1.7_upgrade_notes`.

 The current Cilium kube-proxy replacement mode can also be introspected through the ``cilium status`` CLI command: